-Ilion, NY –-(Ammoland.com)- Remington Arms Company, LLC. – with more than 1,000 employees in Ilion, N.Y., manufacturing rifles, shotguns and pistols for our nation’s men and women in military, law enforcement, hunters, shooters and law-abiding citizens – voiced its strong opposition to firearms microstamping this week.
+Ilion, NY –-(Ammoland.com)- Remington Arms Company, LLC. – with more than 1,000 employees in Ilion, N.Y., manufacturing rifles, shotguns, and pistols for our nation’s men and women in the military, law enforcement, hunters, shooters, and law-abiding citizens – voiced its strong opposition to firearms microstamping this week.

-Three independent studies to examine the sole-sourced concept of firearms microstamping have concluded that the would-be technology should not be mandated.
+Three independent studies to examine the sole-sourced concept of firearms microstamping has concluded that the would-be technology should not be mandated.

 “Mandating firearms microstamping will restrict the ability of Remington to expand business in the Empire State.
 Worse yet, Remington could be forced to reconsider its commitment to the New York market altogether rather than spend the astronomical sums of money needed to completely reconfigure our manufacturing and assembly processes.
 This would directly impact law enforcement, firearms retailers and law-abiding consumers throughout New York– if not the entire country.”

 Remington Arms’ Open Letter to NY Governor on Firearms Mircostamping:

 Remington Arms Company, LLC. has more than 1,000 employees in Ilion, N.Y., manufacturing rifles, shotguns, and pistols for our nation’s men and women in the military, law enforcement, hunters, shooters, and law-abiding citizens.